trullock/node-packages/page-manager/readme.md

 ```
 import {registerPage, Page} from '@trullock/page-manager';
-registerPage('my-page', '/my-page', class extends Page {
+registerPage('view-thing', '/things/{thingId}', class extends Page {

 });

 ```

-The first argument `'my-page'` is the name of the page, this can be used to build/look-up its url later without needing to hardcode url strings everywhere
+The first argument `'view-thing'` is the name of the page, this can be used to build/look-up its url later without needing to hardcode url strings everywhere

-The second argument `'/my-page'` is the url (route) of the page
+The second argument `'/things/{thingId}'` is the url (route) of the page

 The third arguent is a class definition for the page.